How to Get a Startup Business Loan

 2. Assess Your Credit Scores

-Once you decide which startup loan you will be applying for, your next step will be to look over your personal and business credit.
-Banks and institutions will use this data to determine whether or not you're eligible for the loan and what interest rate they'll offer.
-There are multiple sites that aggregate data from major credit reports and pull an average number for you to work from.
-You can also get copies of your credit reports from credit agencies.
+Once you decide which startup loan you will be applying for, your next step will be to look over your personal credit score and business credit.
+Banks and institutions will use this data to determine whether or not you're eligible for the loan and what interest rate they'll offer based on your minimum credit score.

 3. Gather Documents